Königsberg fortifications: Friedrich Wilhelm I Fort

 The King Friedrich Wilhelm I Fort, originally known as Quednau, is the largest fort of Königsberg.

 Gneisenau Fort

-The two-storeyed Gneisenau Fort was named after August von Gneisenau.
+The two-storeyed Gneisenau Fort was named after Prussian field marshal August von Gneisenau.
 It was heavily damaged by Soviet troops during World War II.

 Grolman Bastion

-The erection of Grolman Bastion, which was named after General Karl Wilhelm von Grolman, was finished in 1851.
+The erection of Grolman Bastion, which was named after Prussian general Karl von Grolman, was finished in 1851.
 It is strengthened with casemates and caponiers inside its wall and consists of lesser Oberteich and Kupferteich Bastions.

 Pillau Citadel

 The construction of stone Pillau Citadel started in the beginning of the 17th century.
 The citadel gained its final appearance by the beginning of the 18th century.

 Stein Fort

-The large Stein Fort was named after Prussian statesman Henrich von Stein.
+The large Stein Fort was named after Prussian statesman Baron vom Stein.
 It remained in better condition than some other fortifications because it lay a bit aside from the places of the main Soviet attacks during World War II.